Florida Oil Spill Pollution and Damage Claims

 Contact a Maritime Lawyer

 If you have a property damage or income claim regarding the BP, Transocean Deepwater Horizon oil rig spill in the Gulf of Mexico that caused pollution and economic destruction in the Florida, Louisiana, Mississippi, Alabama and Gulf coast states, please contact us.
 Our environmental, property & income damage lawyers have over 50 years experience representing the marine, fishermen, shrimpers and oyster industries.
-Gordon, Elias & Seely, L.L.P. were one of the first Maritime law firms first contacted to file a lawsuit against British Petroleum, BP and Transocean on behalf of a missing Deepwater Horizon oil rig worker.
+Gordon & Elias, L.L.P. were one of the first Maritime law firms first contacted to file a lawsuit against British Petroleum, BP and Transocean on behalf of a missing Deepwater Horizon oil rig worker.
 For a FREE consultation concerning rights and property damage claims, call 800-773-6770.

 PRACTICE AREAS